 Not to mention the famous cuisine and nightlife of this charming island.

 It's your last day in Japan, so you might as well end on a high note!
 Discover the small island paradise of Taketomi (20 min ferry ride from the small town of Ishigaki, 5 ferries/hour, tickets included in your package).

-On Taketomi, everything can be done on foot or by bike (many bike rentals - no need to book in advance) All the details are in your travel diary!
-Don't forget to see the "Hoshizuna" starry sand on the island's beaches, which is unique in the world!
+On Taketomi, everything can be done on foot or by bike (many bike rentals - no need to book in advance) Don't forget to see the "Hoshizuna" starry sand on the island's beaches, which is unique in the world!

 Day 21 : Sayonara, and see you next time!

 Transfer back to Ishigaki International Airport (20 minute taxi or airport shuttle bus (£4.28 / 5.97$, to be paid on the spot to the driver, 2 buses/hour).

 Return flight to Europe, North America, Australia, with changes in Tokyo, Fukuoka or major Asian cities like Hong Kong or Taipei.

 - 3 nights in a 3* hotel in Sapporo